Last updated June 2023

 There is also a pond with a bridge where tadpoles live and grow.
 The sound of croaking frogs and toads can be heard from the other end of the park.
 Your youngsters have the freedom to get up close and personal with these creatures to discover where their natural habitat is and how they live and grow.

 The original nature center was built in 1981.
-Currently, the new nature center is scheduled to be complete by the end of Summer 2022!
-The new center will will have the space and capability to deliver the right programming needs to the community.
-It is going to be amazing and we cannot wait to visit when it’s open!
+The new nature center is officially open as of May 2023!
+The new center has the space and capability to deliver the right programming needs to the community.
+It is amazing and you will think so too!

 Besides the Zoo and the Playscape, Oxbow also has campgrounds.
 The campsites are semi-primitive and have bathrooms and running water.
 Hiking trails also surround the area and take you into the woods and around the Zumbro River.
 Oxbow Park has approximately 8 miles of trails that weave through undeveloped prairies and wooded hills.
 There is truly something here for any outdoorsy adventure.

 So, pack a nice big old-fashioned style picnic, water bottles, good hiking shoes, and a stroller if you have small children, and enjoy one of Rochester’s best outdoor family day trips.
 Don’t forget your camera to capture all the memories you will make.